 After visiting the market, you we will move to the chef’s restaurant.
 The restaurant normally only opens for customers but the second floor is available for a private and exclusive high-end sushi lunch.
 Learn first-hand the art of sushi making on a private one-on-one lesson with the expert local sushi chef.
 In surroundings depicting the epitome of understated luxury, appreciate the skill required to make sushi, before applying the principles and having a go at making and styling this beloved staple of Japanese cuisine.
 Presentation is key in sushi preparation, and much thought is given to showcasing the beauty of the final product.

-After admiring the presentation, tuck-in to a delicious, mouth-watering, and hearty meal, savouring every morsel.
+After admiring the presentation, tuck-in to a delicious, mouth-watering, and hearty meal, savoring every morsel.

 About your host: